Siddarth2004/Spartan--7-FPGA-Football-Penalty-Shootout-Game-/README.md

 **Key Modules in the Final Project:**

-1. Color Mapper (color_mapper.sv)
+1. **Color Mapper (color_mapper.sv)**

-○ The central module responsible for coordinating the rendering of all game components onto the HDMI display.
+The central module responsible for coordinating the rendering of all game components onto the HDMI display.

-○ Combines multiple graphical elements, including the ball, player, goalkeeper, goalpost, net, and scoreboard.
+Combines multiple graphical elements, including the ball, player, goalkeeper, goalpost, net, and scoreboard.

-○ Implements state transitions between screens (Main Menu, Player Color Selection, and Gameplay).
+Implements state transitions between screens (Main Menu, Player Color Selection, and Gameplay).

-○ Dynamically assigns colors for different components and manages user inputs for shooting and goalkeeping.
+Dynamically assigns colors for different components and manages user inputs for shooting and goalkeeping.

-2. Ball Module (ball.sv)
+2. **Ball Module (ball.sv)**

-○ Handles the motion of the ball during gameplay.
+Handles the motion of the ball during gameplay.

-○ Updates the ball’s position based on the player’s shooting input and simulates forward movement toward the goal.
+Updates the ball’s position based on the player’s shooting input and simulates forward movement toward the goal.

-○ Provides feedback signals such as player_at_ball_signal to synchronize player movements with the ball.
+Provides feedback signals such as player_at_ball_signal to synchronize player movements with the ball.

-3. Player and Goalkeeper Logic
+3. **Player and Goalkeeper Logic**

 Player Movement:

 Controls the shooter’s appearance and motion toward the ball when a shot is initiated.